-We are not as rational as we like to think.
+You are not nearly as rational as you like to think.

-In the classical model of decision making managers should obtain complete information, eliminate uncertainty and evaluate everything rationally to end up with a decision perfectly balancing the needs of all key stakeholders.
+In the classical model of decision making managers obtain complete information, eliminate uncertainty and evaluate everything rationally to end up with a decision perfectly balancing the needs of all stakeholders.
 In fact most people think this is how they make decisions.
-In reality none of us have the necessary time, resources or ability to make all of our decisions this way.